epicollect/epi-collect/ROADMAP.md

 - [ ] Allow user to delete their data
   - [ ] Show token
   - [ ] Optionally add an email address and phone number
-- [x] Create Slack workspace and link to it
+- ✅ Create Slack workspace and link to it
     - [ ] #dataset
     - [ ] #engineers
     - [ ] Workspace greeting
 - [ ] Update GitHub organization
-- [x] Add Google Analytics
+- ✅ Add Google Analytics
-- [x] Add Sentry to frontend and backend
+- ✅ Add Sentry to frontend and backend
 - [ ] Find and partner with first scientific user of the dataset
 - [ ] Reach out to helpwithcovid.com
 - [ ] Remove test data from RDS database